 Second, we only assign values to final ecosystem services - produced by ecosystems and used in production activities (e.g. crops, timber) or consumption activities (e.g. avoided health damage of air filtration).
-Intermediate ecosystem services, produced by one ecosystem and used by another ecosystem, are excluded, even though they do represent economic value.
+Intermediate ecosystem services, produced by ecosystems to be used by ecosystems, are excluded, even though they do represent economic value (SEEA EEA; 3.13).
 In the future, it should be examined how important intermediate services can also be valued as part of the Netherlands SEEA EEA accounts.